-- Evaluate the effectiveness of upgrades according to efficiency/conservation goals for energy use. - Continue to identify future energy needs and maintain good record keeping. - Prioritize energy consumption as part of the purchase/decision-making process for HVAC, food service, laundry, swimming pools, etc. - Consider other devices as part of the plan; do research on building, pumps, and power generation.
+- Evaluate the effectiveness of upgrades according to efficiency/conservation goals for energy use. - Continue to identify future energy needs and maintain good record keeping. - Prioritize energy consumption as part of the purchase/decision-making process for HVAC, food service, laundry, swimming pools, etc.

+Consider other devices as part of the plan; research building, pumps, and power generation.